Skip to content

 },

-Feature conversions
+Feature Conversions

 If your target lacks native support for commands or agents but can represent them as skills, declare supportsConversion: